 Marketers hire agencies to solve their problems; declining sales, competitive threats, low awareness.
 When they look for a new agency, they are searching for one that they believe will advance the ball and do so fast whether on a project, a specialty, or a full-service relationship.
 The real reason why new clients aren’t walking through the door is that they don’t know what’s behind that door and how it will benefit them.
 What they do know is that changing agencies is costly, time-consuming, full of spin and hyperbole, confusing claims, inconsistent results – lies, damn lies, and statistics.

 It all sounds so futile.
 What is a great agency to do?
 In the most simplistic terms, agencies have to reach as many marketers as they can with a viable solution to their problems.
 It’s not enough to say we get results, or our work works.
-It has to be industry-specific, audience specific, product specific, solutions that are credible, trustworthy, and seem possible in the context of the marketer’s resources, organization, and capacity to execute.
-They have to see in work you’ve done the solution and like it.
+It has to be industry-specific, audience-specific, product-specific, solutions that are credible, trustworthy, and seem possible in the context of the marketer’s resources, organization, and capacity to execute.
+They have to see in your work the solution and like it.
 Every marketer comes with their own biases, likes and dislikes, and agenda.
 One may see your agency as a perfect fit while another will conclude the opposite.
 But hey, 50% ain’t bad.
 In truth, 50% is just the beginning of the elimination process.

 The second highest resource is the trade and business press.
 Marketers follow their industry in those trade publications, online, and other news sources, especially the success of their competitors and companies they admire.
 Agency news in these environments will get their attention.
 Campaigns, client successes, marketing, and advertising solutions, executive moves, and more.
 If your agency isn’t executing a PR strategy, you are missing another good opportunity to get in front of prospects and tell your story.
-If you haven’t tried a PR program yet, or tried and failed, or you don’t see the value in the investment, you should contact Eric Eddy at Double E Communications, to see what a successful ad agency PR strategy should be.
+If you haven’t tried a PR program yet, or tried and failed, or you don’t see the value in the investment, you should contact a PR firm that specializes in ad agency or professional services.

 The third source is, no surprise, search.
 SEO and SEM tactics should also be a critical part of your strategy.
 Almost every marketer goes to the web to research agencies.
 Google returns 2 billion+ results for “Advertising Agency.’
 Search experts know the diminishing effect of second, third, and higher page listings.
 If you don’t show up in the right search criteria, your competitors will.
 Granted search can be expensive; however, with the right strategy and execution agencies can get clicks.
 I recommend going to an outside specialist for help.
 Managing your own search is difficult to do well while handling client assignments and often gets neglected or left on autopilot with decreasing results.
 An outside resource will also provide objective advice on all the factors related to search success including your website, content, copy, and of course keywords.